JavaTpoint is a good example of a website about programming that sucks.

 They explain “Covariant Return Type” right after “Method Overloading”.
 It mentions that this is a bit more advanced so you could read it later.
 But where does it explain Contravariance and Invariance?
 This isn’t complete.

 The super keyword is quite straightforward so I assume they didn’t make too many mistakes.
 But it is outdated.
-If they would try to keep the tutorials up to date then would have added the new use of super in Java 8, which is to reference an implementation in an interface.
+If they would try to keep the tutorials up to date they would have added the new use of super in Java 8, which is to reference an implementation in an interface.